fluree/to-do-lists-generator/README.md

 Similar to the way we delete tasks above, `editTasks` matches the task `_id` and includes the data change for the name of the task and completion status.
 For more detail updating data refer to the [updating data](https://docs.flur.ee/docs/1.0.0/transact/updating-data) section.

 ### **Learn more**

+For other API endpoint and examples visit the Fluree docs, [here](https://docs.flur.ee/api).

+For more on the Fluree ledger and its Blockchain technology visit the [Blockchain](https://docs.flur.ee/guides/1.0.0/architecture/blockchain) docs.

+A subject we did not cover are [Smart Functions](https://docs.flur.ee/guides/1.0.0/smart-functions/smart-functions) in Fluree, which can be used in setting permissions to your DB.
+Here is a full [list](https://docs.flur.ee/guides/1.0.0/smart-functions/smart-functions) of accepted smart functions.

+A deeper dive into analytical queries and examples visit the docs section, [here](https://docs.flur.ee/guides/1.0.0/analytical-queries/inner-joins-in-fluree).